guitarbeat/k-poppin/SONGS.md

+## A simple way to get songs form Soundcloud

-go to the artist's tracks page on soundcloud
+1. go to the artist's tracks page on soundcloud

-keep scrolling to make sure all the tracks are loaded
+2. keep scrolling to make sure all the tracks are loaded

-run this in your browser's developer tools console
+3. run this in your browser's developer tools console
+(press F12 or similar and go to the `console` tab)

 ```
 let songs = []